 Definition of Coherence Geometry

-Coherence Geometry (CG) is a mathematical framework for describing how structure and organization arise from a coherent substrate shaped by constraints.
+Coherence Geometry (CG) is one mathematical framework for describing how structure and organization can arise from a coherent substrate shaped by constraints.

 In this setting, systems are not treated only as collections of separate parts.
 They are studied through the way their components align, interact, reinforce, interfere, or fail to fit together.
 Constraints determine which configurations can persist.
 Stable configurations appear as coherent structure; unstable ones collapse, separate, or form defects and boundaries.